-This means that every three months, NY residents will be able to select either a 3-month supply of multivitamin gummies or a 3-month supply of omega-3 supplements as part of the program.
+This means that every three months, NY residents will be able to select a 3-month supply of daily multivitamin gummies as part of the program.
 If additional lab testing is required, your clinician will write you a lab order for Quest or another lab, which may be covered by insurance.

 What kinds of providers are available?

 Your licensed board-certified nurse practitioners are qualified to prescribe medication, order lab tests, and assess your symptoms and health goals to create a customized care plan for you.

 Will I get to choose the provider I schedule an appointment with?

 Yes, you can choose from the available providers licensed in your state when scheduling your appointment.

 Will I be able to speak to the same provider during follow-up visits?

 In most cases, you can expect to speak with the same provider.
 However, this cannot be guaranteed and depends on provider availability.

 Our services are HIPAA-compliant and follow privacy guidelines.
 We use industry-leading technology to ensure your personal information is kept safe and confidential.

 What is your cancellation and refund policy?